zeptonow/react-native-blob-util/README.md

 - Blob, File, XMLHttpRequest polyfills that make browser-based library available in RN (experimental)
 - JSON stream supported base on [Oboe.js](https://github.com/jimhigson/oboe.js/) @jimhigson

+## Andorid 10 & 11
+Android 10 introduced scoped storage for apps.
+Apps no longer can create own directories directly on the external storage or access files outside of the apps own directories.
+This currently limits the library to create files in its own directory.
+This directory is not accessible by other apps.
+If you want to open the files with another app (e.g. images) you can save it to the downloadDir and then open the file with actionViewIntent.

+This is leading to the problem that all files are deleted when the app is being removed.
+The best and recommanded option to address this issue is, moving the files to a media collection (e.g. galery or downloads).
+The possibility to do this will be implemented in a future release.

+For more information see: https://developer.android.com/training/data-storage
 ## TOC (visit [Wiki](https://github.com/joltup/react-native-blob-util/wiki) to get the complete documentation)
 * [About](#user-content-about)
 * [Installation](#user-content-installation)